open-education-hub/web-security/end-to-end-attack/index.md

 ## Use automation to find vulnerable targets with Nuclei

-[Nuclei](https://github.com/projectdiscovery/nuclei) is an important open-source tool used to find vulnerable targets, based on flexible templates written in yaml, which offers to scan for multiple protocols (HTTP, TCP, DNS, ...).
+[Nuclei](https://github.com/projectdiscovery/nuclei) is an important open-source tools used to find vulnerable targets, based on flexible templates written in yaml, which offers to scan for multiple protocols (HTTP, TCP, DNS, ...).

 The templates can be found inside the [nuclei-templates](https://github.com/projectdiscovery/nuclei-templates/tree/master/cves) github page, sorted by the CVE release year.